byu-cs329-spring21/lab4-type-checking-p2/README.md

 ## Testing your test code?

 Write any tests deemed sufficient to cover the implementation of the type-checker to create an appropriate regression test suite.
-Analyze the fitness of the regression tests using [PIT](http://pitest.org) for mutations analysis with the `NEW_DEFUALT` group and `RETURN_VALS` as mutators.
+Analyze the fitness of the regression tests using [PIT](http://pitest.org) for mutations analysis with the `NEW_DEFAULT` group and `RETURN_VALS` as mutators.
 Add tests to kill all mutants or argue why a mutant cannot be killed.
 Clearly indicate where the explanations are located in the pull request.

 # What to turn in?